sachinym/dp-203-azure-data-engineer/Instructions/Labs/1-Explore-Azure-Databricks.md

 ## Task 3: Use Spark to analyze a data file

 As in many Spark environments, Databricks supports the use of notebooks to combine notes and interactive code cells that you can use to explore data.

+In this task, you will use notebook feature in Azure Databricks in which it uses Spark for querying and exploring data.

 1. In the sidebar, use the **(+) New** link to create a **Notebook**.